gluster/gluster-kubernetes/README.md

 ## Hyper-converged GlusterFS + heketi on Kubernetes

-**gluster-kubernetes** is a project to provide Kubernetes administrators a mechanism to easily deploy a hyper-converged GlusterFS cluster along with with heketi onto an existing Kubernetes cluster.
+**gluster-kubernetes** is a project to provide Kubernetes administrators a mechanism to easily deploy a hyper-converged GlusterFS cluster along with heketi onto an existing Kubernetes cluster.
 This is a convenient way to unlock the power of dynamically provisioned, persistent GlusterFS volumes in Kubernetes.